MatveyTolpeev/fastapi_mongo_testcase/README.md

 3) use docker-compose up --build -d

 # How to start without docker:
+firstly you need to intsall and start mongodb by yourself so i recommend to use docker, but use how you like it
 1) git clone https://github.com/MatveyTolpeev/fastapi_mongo_testcase.git
 2) change work direcotory to /fastapi_mongo_testcase
 3) run main.py